epfl-theos/aiida-defects/README.md

 Quick Setup
 ===========

-Install this package by running the following in your shell:
+Install the latest release of this package by running the following in your shell:

-    $ pip install .
+    $ pip install aiida-defects

 This will install all of the prerequisites automatically (including for the optional docs) in your environment, including AiiDA core, if it not already installed.